Sustainable Design Architecture And its Positive Effect on The Ecological System

 Sustainable architecture can be described as an ecological design.
 There are numerous ways in which we can design our buildings to be more eco-friendly.
 The agenda is to ensure that the design of the building is environment-conscious.

 This covers its functioning and the manner in which the structure is constructed.

 Sustainable design architecture ensures minimized negative impact on the environment and is resource efficient.
 There is an emphasis on reducing the use of synthetic materials such as plastic, molded fiber, and resin.

 Sustainable design architecture reduces the adverse effects of a building on the environment.
 This is done by using efficient and environment-friendly building techniques, such as moderating the use of energy and materials.

 Much of our design has to do with the comforts that we incorporate into our structures.
 We implement many features such as heating, air-conditioning, ventilation and lighting, which are not necessarily eco-friendly.

 Sustainable design architecture tips

-Rooms should be designed with large windows that invite plenty of light into it, and can also help brighten adjacent rooms.
-Retractable canopy’s outside windows are advisable, as a canopy can restrict the quantity of natural light that streams into a room.
+Rooms should be designed with large windows that invite plenty of light, which can also help brighten adjacent rooms.
+Retractable canopies outside windows are advisable, as a canopy can restrict the quantity of natural light that streams into a room.

-Wind turbine: In a windy place you can have a wind turbine which can be used to generate electricity.
+Wind turbine: In a windy place you can have a wind turbine, which can be used to generate electricity.